-The framework sets out the reporting lines for the various Boards.
-Groups and indicative cross partner working groups.
-These include the 2022 and the associated funding Commonwealth Games Strategic Board (CGSB) and the the Commonwealth Games Chief Executives Group (CGCEG) which and reports to the CGSB.
+The framework sets out the reporting lines for the various Boards, Groups and indicative cross partner working groups.
+These include the Commonwealth Games Strategic Board (CGSB) and the Commonwealth Games Chief Executives Group (CGCEG) which reports to the CGSB.
 The Security Board which reports to the CGSB and the Finance Group, the Budget Oversight Group and the Cross Partner Programme Group (CPPG) all report to the CGCEG.
 The 10 indicative cross partner working groups report to the CPPG or the CGCEG is the case of escalated issue resolution and setting of operational/tactical direction.